 Siena is dramatic – its medieval architecture and winding streets fill you with total awe.
-Make your way to the center and you will find its crowning glory – Piazza del Campo.
+Make your way to the centre and you will find its crowning glory – Piazza del Campo.
 It is quite possibly Europe’s finest medieval square.

 The piazza is the location of Siena’s famous Palio horse race – one of Italy’s most popular sporting events.